 These two methods are the only professional spoked wheel options I know of available in the UK.
 In the US Woody’s Wheel Works have been sealing rims for years, but even they admit it’s a tricky business.
-They insist your rim has a safety bead.
+All will probably insist your supplied rim has a safety bead.

 BARTubeless polymer band

-An idea I tried in late 2015 on my CB500X RR was permanent rim sealing by BARTubeless in Italy (left) and suggested by Rally Raid.
-I was one of the first in the UK to try this.
-A polymer is professionally bonded to the well of the wheel which needs to sent off to Italy.
 The tyre was a Golden Tyre GT 201 tubeless on the back and a similar K60 on the front.
 More here and here.
 One thing with Bart and similar thick linings is that they take up a bit of well depth in the rim which reduces the slack needed for easy tyre fitting or removing.
-I recall RR said the rear GT was hard to fit.
+I recall RR said the rear GT tyre was hard to fit.

-I thought I had no air loss in 2000 miles, but tbh I don’t think I checked much and over a couple of months there was quite a lot of leakage.
+I thought I had no air loss but tbh I don’t think I checked much, and over a couple of months there was quite a lot of leakage.
 Could have been the tyre bead, the valve, even the alloy rim might be porous.
-An an MoT weeks later they noticed the pressures were well down, but the stiff TL tyres disguised it, as they so often do.
+At an MoT weeks later they noticed the pressures were well down, but the stiff TL tyres disguised this, as they so often do.

-Central Wheel Components in the UK do a version of BARTubeless spoke sealing.
-They call it Airtight.
-It’s still £100 a wheel but takes less long as it’s possibly done by ATS (a big UK tyre outlet owned by Michelin), so doesn’t require sending abroad.
+Central Wheel Components in the UK do a version of the BARTubeless spoke sealing.
+They call it Airtight. and again, as far as I know, I was among the first to try it on my Himalayan ride to Western Sahara.
+It costs £120 a wheel but it’s done in the UK (by ATS, a UK tyre outlet owned by Michelin).

-The only restriction is that the band can only be applied to a 3.00-inch (WM5) rim or bigger.
-I now have this system on a rear wheel of my Himalayan project bike on an Excel rim with the safety lip and a Michelin Anakee Wild 130/80-17 M/C 65R TL plus a splash of Slime.
-I’ll find out in the coming weeks how it works.
+I had this system on the rear wheel of my Himalayan on an Excel rim with the safety lip and fitted with a Michelin Anakee Wild 130/80-17 M/C 65R TL plus a splash of Slime.

 Alpina sealed spoke nipples